jebkor/battletrackr/README.md

+## Introduction

+[INSERT NAME HERE] is an web application made for all Dungeon Masters, Game Masters and the likes.
+It's a digital tool made to simplify the task of keeping track of the current health of the foes on the battlefield.

 ## Supporting [INSERT NAME HERE]

 [INSERT NAME HERE] is an open source project.
 It's an independent project with its ongoing development.